Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Introduction

-Temporal analyses across the FRB population reveal two key patterns: (1) bimodal waiting-time distributions in repeaters, suggesting distinct triggering regimes \citep{2021Natur.598..267L} or potentially linked to starquake-aftershock sequences \citep{2025arXiv250216626L}; (2) periodic activity windows like FRB~20180916B's 16.35-day cycle, indicative of orbital/precessional modulation \citep{2020MNRAS.495.3551R}.
-Recently, a potential second-scale periodicity has been reported in the repeating FRB~20201124A, with periods on the order of 1.7 seconds detected on two separate observation days, which may suggest a possible local periodicity that could be associated with the rotation of the central engine, although no periodic signal was found in other datasets \citep{du2025secondscaleperiodicityactiverepeating}.
+Temporal analyses across the FRB population reveal two key patterns: (1) bimodal waiting-time distributions in repeaters, suggesting distinct triggering regimes \citep{2021Natur.598..267L} or potentially linked to starquake-aftershock sequences \citep{2025arXiv250216626L,2025arXiv250812567Q}; (2) periodic activity windows, such as FRB~20180916B's 16.35-day cycle, indicative of orbital/precessional modulation \citep{2020Natur.582..351C}.
+Recently, a potential second-scale periodicity has been reported in the repeating FRB~20201124A, with periods on the order of 1.7 seconds detected on two separate observation days.
+This may suggest a possible intrinsic periodicity associated with the rotation of the central engine, in contrast to longer-term orbital or precessional cycles; although no periodic signal was found in other datasets \citep{du2025secondscaleperiodicityactiverepeating}.
 Notably absent are sub-second periodicities matching magnetar spin periods, with upper limits ($P < 10$ ms) ruling out canonical pulsar-like beam sweeping \citep{2022RAA....22l4004N,2024ApJ...977..129D}.
-For FRB~20240114A, comprehensive timing analysis based on FAST data is underway to search for potential periodicities \citep{2025_Dengke_Zhou}, a study motivated by its recent detection by CHIME, which revealed an exceptional burst rate (\(>100\,\mathrm{hr}^{-1}\)) and a high dispersion measure (DM = 527.7 pc cm\(^{-3}\)) \citep{2023ApJ...947...83C,2024ATel16420....1S,2025arXiv250513297S}, as well as by the observed near-complete linear polarization (\(>95\%\)) \citep{2024arXiv241010172X}, a signature that is consistent with coherent curvature radiation in ordered magnetospheric fields \citep{2019ApJ...876L..15W}.
-If the downward drifting and upward drifting are caused by DM misunderstanding, the corrected timing may strengthen the two pillars. \cite{2025arXiv250403569H} report observations of the repeating FRB~20240114A using the KM40M and FAST, revealing a flattened high-energy tail in its burst energy distribution that aligns with properties of non-repeating FRBs, supporting a potential common origin between repeating and one-off FRBs, while \cite{2025ApJS..278...49X} demonstrate using the GBT that FRB~20240114A exhibits the highest burst rate ever recorded with (sub)-100-meter radio telescopes (264\,hr$^{-1}$) and extreme linear polarization ($>90\%$ in 81\% of bursts).
+For FRB~20240114A, comprehensive timing analysis based on FAST data is underway to search for potential periodicities \citep{2025arXiv250714708Z}, a study motivated by its recent detection by CHIME, which revealed an exceptional burst rate (\(>100\,\mathrm{hr}^{-1}\)) and a high dispersion measure (DM = 527.7 pc cm\(^{-3}\)) \citep{2023ApJ...947...83C,2024ATel16420....1S,2025arXiv250513297S}, as well as the observed near-complete linear polarization (\(>95\%\)) \citep{2024arXiv241010172X}, a signature that is consistent with coherent curvature radiation in ordered magnetospheric fields \citep{2019ApJ...876L..15W}.
+If the downward drifting and upward drifting are partly caused by incorrect DMs, proper dedispersion correction would clarify these patterns and strengthen the two temporal pillars outlined above. \cite{2025arXiv250403569H} reported observations of the repeating FRB~20240114A using the KM40M and FAST, revealing a flattened high-energy tail in its burst energy distribution that aligns with the properties of non-repeating FRBs, supporting a potential common origin between repeating and one-off FRBs, while \cite{2025ApJS..278...49X} demonstrated using the GBT that FRB~20240114A exhibits the highest burst rate ever recorded with (sub)-100-meter radio telescopes (264\,hr$^{-1}$) and extreme linear polarization ($>90\%$ in 81\% of bursts).
+In addition, long-term simultaneous monitoring at 2.25/8.60 GHz with TMRT detected 155 bursts at 2.25 GHz but none at 8.60 GHz, placing strong constraints on the high-frequency activity of FRB~20240114A \citep{2025ApJ...992..185W}.